Codecademy/docs/content/sql/concepts/commands/terms/alter-table/alter-table.md

   - 'PostgreSQL'
   - 'MySQL'
   - 'SQLite'
+  - 'Tables'
 CatalogContent:
   - 'learn-sql'
   - 'paths/analyze-data-with-sql'
-  - 'paths/design-databases-with-postgresql'
 ---

-Adds, deletes, modifies or changes the data type of a column in a table.
+The `ALTER TABLE` command adds, deletes, modifies, or changes the data type of a column in a table.

 ## Code Example